Accessibility Tools

 How do patients feel after stem cell injection?

 Most patients feel a little fatigued on the day of injection.
-When this occurs it resolves by the next day.
+When this occurs, it resolves by the next day.
 Some patients do not.
 Some patients have more energy after injection.
+Within a day most patients feel quite good.
+Many feel a significant rejuvenative effect immediately or within days of IV infusions.
+Patients with joint injections feel soreness in their joints that gradually resolves in most cases within a week but may take longer.